Vet's checklist for your pup

 2. Financial concerns

 Consider getting pet health insurance for your puppy.
 They can ease the cost of veterinary care especially if emergencies occur.
-Far too often I have seen new owners in the emergency room with a very sick puppy and insufficient funds because they just spent all their money on purchasing the puppy and puppy supplies.
+Far too often new dog owners find themselves in the emergency room with a very sick puppy and insufficient funds because they just spent all their money on purchasing the puppy and puppy supplies.
 Expect to spend several hundred dollars a year minimum for routine veterinary care and set aside one to two thousand dollars for emergencies.

 Newborn puppies do not have innate immunity at birth; they get antibodies from the mother which helps protect them from disease while their immune system develops.
-Vaccinations are a vital part of your puppy’s veterinary care that will help prevent serious disease.
+Vaccinations are a vital part of your puppy’s veterinary care, it will help prevent serious disease.
 Vaccines can be core or non-core.
 Core vaccines are those that have been recommended by the AVMA to be given to all dogs.
-These include vaccinations for distemper, adenovirus-2, canine parvovirus-2 and rabies.
-Non-core vaccines include leptospirosis, Lyme disease and Bordetella for example and are recommended for dogs in specific geographic locations or have lifestyle factors that will increase their risk of exposure to that pathogen.
-Your veterinarian will go over the non-core vaccines that are recommended for your puppy and the vaccination schedule.
+These include vaccinations for distemper, adenovirus-2, canine parvovirus-2, and rabies.
+Non-core vaccines include leptospirosis, Lyme disease and Bordetella for example and are recommended for dogs in specific geographic locations.
+Your veterinarian will go over the non-core vaccines that are recommended for your puppy, and the vaccination schedule.
 Several boosters will be necessary over the course of the first year in order to provide ideal immunity for your puppy.

 As with heartworm, preventing flea and tick infestations is far easier than treating them.
 Your veterinarian has a variety of topical products that can be safely applied to puppies eight weeks and older.
 Keep your lawn short and keep your puppy out of bushes and woody areas.
 Treat the environment by washing bedding regularly and vacuuming carpets to remove eggs and larvae.